plutt98223/dell-edge-gateway-3001/README.md

 ### Login

 The default login for the Dell provided Core 16 image is:

 - login: admin
 - pw: admin

 ### Wi-Fi/Bluetooth Antenna

 Wi-Fi and Bluetooth appear to share the same antenna

+### User Accounts

+User account passwd, group, and shadow files are stored in `/var/lib/extrausers`.

+Users are added with `adduser --extrausers USER`.

+Home directories are stored in `/writable/user-data`.